-Keep the humidity level surrounding your plant relatively high; also keep ventilation consistent to prevent mold problems.
+Keep the humidity level surrounding your calathea fuzzy plant relatively high; keep ventilation consistent to prevent mold problems.

 Use a liquid fertilizer (houseplant) rich in nitrogen to encourage vigorous leaf growth and color.
-Feed a half-strength dose a couple of times a month throughout the growing season.
+Feed a half-strength dose or slow-release fertilizer a couple of times a month throughout the growing season.

-Any nutrient-rich, well-draining soil mixture will work well for your Calathea.
-A standard potting mix should do fine.
+Any nutrient-rich, well-draining soil mixture will work well for your Calathea plant.
+A standard potting mix rich in organic matter like coco-coir, peat moss, or shredded leaves should do fine.

 Grooming and Maintenance

-Never use leaf shine on Calathea as this is quite damaging to the furry leaves.
+Never use leaf shine on Calathea, as this damages the furry leaves.

 When this happens, cut away the brown parts cleanly with a sharp, sterile implement.
 Make adjustments to warmth and humidity levels to prevent the problem in the future.